Ibrahim778/vitacompanion/README.md

 ur0:tai/loaderCompanion.suprx
 ```

-after this install the Kernel Module for this from [here](google.com)
+after this install the Kernel Module for this from here (coming soon)

 ## Commands